 - a medium-heavy rod, 7 feet or longer

-- a reel with a smooth drag
+- a reel with a smooth, dependable drag

 - 15- to 30-pound braided line, or a strong monofilament alternative

-If you plan to throw spoons, soft plastics, or crankbaits, make sure your knots are well tied and your hooks are sharp.
-Redfish often hit with force but may also track a lure before committing.
+If you plan to throw spoons, soft plastics, or crankbaits, make sure your knots are strong and your hooks are sharp.
+Redfish often strike with force, but they may also follow a lure before committing.
 A clean hook point matters.
 For live bait or cut bait fishing, use tackle that can handle a firm hookset and a long fight.

 A fish of 20 inches or more is common in the trophy conversation, and larger fish should be treated as serious quarry.
-If you are fishing from a boat, a landing net can make release easier and safer for both angler and fish.
+If you are fishing from a boat, a landing net can make release safer for both the angler and the fish.

 Best Locations for Redfish on Braunig Lake

 Location matters as much as lure choice.
-On Braunig, redfish are seldom random.
+On Braunig, redfish are seldom completely random.
 They tend to travel in relation to temperature, bait, and depth.

 Warm-Water Areas

 Because Braunig is a power-plant lake, warmer water often concentrates fish.
-During cooler months, this can be especially important.
+During cooler months, that can be especially important.
 Red drum are drawn to comfortable temperatures and available forage, so discharge areas can become prime zones when the rest of the lake is less active.

 Riprap and Hard Structure

 Rocky banks, dam edges, and other hard surfaces often attract bait and create feeding lanes.
 Redfish may cruise these areas looking for easy meals.
-A spoon or soft plastic worked parallel to the bank can be effective, especially when fish are actively patrolling.
+A spoon or soft plastic worked parallel to the bank can be highly effective, especially when fish are actively patrolling.

 Flats and Drop-Offs